Why Would Someone Sell A Profitable Business: Clinical Laboratory Company

 The stage is set, the players are in place, and the game is about to begin.
 It’s time to make your move and show the world what you’re made of.

-So How Big is the Medical & Imaging Market in The US?
+So How Big is the Medical and imaging Market in The US?

 Medical and imaging labs perform analytical and diagnostic services for patients and healthcare providers.